 In addition to abiding by our safety policies, we also require all students to participate in our campus alert system, e2Campus, which provides email, phone and text message instructions in the event of a campus emergency or weather-related closing.

-For more information about living in the residence halls, visit the Residence Life page.
+For more information about living in the residence halls, visit the Living on Campus page.

 For more information on GMercyU’s University-wide public safety initiatives, please visit the Office of Public Safety page.